The Most Correct Interpretation of Dissolved Gas Analysis

-- Hazard Factor (HF) – indicates the rate of increase, in percent per year, of the severity of a current gassing event.
+- Hazard Factor (HF) –indicates the rate, in percent per year, at which risk of failure is increasing.

-Reliability-based DGA provides both a rear-view look of how lucky the transformer has been to survive its gassing activity so far, and a forward-looking risk assessment of a transformer’s current gassing event.
-It also provides an indication of failure risk, illustrated by how quickly a transformer is moving to the right on the Dukarm Curve.
+Reliability-based DGA provides both: a rear-view look of how lucky the transformer has been to survive its gassing activity so far; and a forward-looking risk assessment of a transformer’s current gassing event, illustrated by how quickly a transformer is moving to the right on the Reliability-based DGA model.

 And although an operator cannot know for certain if or when a particular transformer will fail, the Hazard Factor calculated for each transformer in a fleet can be used to effectively rank the transformers’ risk of continuing operations.
 This information can be used to guide operations, maintenance planning and asset replacement decisions.